dmbarbour/glas/docs/GlasApps.md

   * *create* - creates a new directory.
 Use 'state' to observe progress.
   * *delete* - remove an empty directory.
 Use 'state' to observe progress.
  * **close:DirRef** - Delete the associated system object.
 DirRef is no longer in-use, and operations (except open) will fail.
  * **read:DirRef** - Read an entry from the directory table.
 An entry is a record of form `(name:String, type:(dir | file | ...), ...)` allowing ad-hoc extension with attributes or new types.
-An implementation may ignore types except for 'dir' and 'file', and must ignore the "." and ".." references.
+The "." and ".." entries will be hidden from this read operation.
 Fails if no entry can be read, see 'state' for reason.
  * **move:(from:DirRef, to:DirRef)** - rename a reference.
 Fails if 'to' ref already in use, or 'from' ref is unused.
 Returns unit.
 After move, the roles of these references is reversed.
  * **state:DirRef** - Return a representation of the state of the associated system object.
   * *init* - state immediately after 'open' until processed.